The official blog of the Lung Institute.

 What can I do to feel better?

 Sometimes it can be difficult to know what to buy and what to avoid.
 We hope that learning more about odor and chemical-free nasal cannulas helps you understand what’s available and what to discuss with your doctor.
-Along with your current treatment plan, which could include oxygen therapy, you may qualify for stem cell treatment at the Lung Institute.
-If you or a loved one has a chronic lung disease and would like more information about how stem cell treatment could improve your lung function and quality of life, contact us today by calling (800) 729-3065.
+Along with your current treatment plan, which could include oxygen therapy, you may qualify for cellular therapy at the Lung Institute.
+If you or a loved one has a chronic lung disease and would like more information about how cellular therapy could improve your lung function and quality of life, contact us today by calling (800) 729-3065.